When it comes to building a secure and comfortable retirement, knowing how much you need to save is crucial.

 The value of investments, and the income from them, may fall or rise and investors may get back less than they invested.

-Your pension transfer will be sent to us as cash.
-During this period you will be out of the market (not invested) so you could miss out on any increase in the value of your pension fund should the market rise.
+Your transfer will be sent to us as cash or shares (Vanguard funds only).
+During the transfer period any cash will not be invested so you could miss out on any increase in the value of your investments should the market rise.

 Any tax reliefs referred to are those available under current legislation, which may change, and their availability and value will depend on your individual circumstances.
 If you have questions relating to your specific tax situation, please contact your tax adviser.